porterbmoody/datascienceisawsome/docs/communicate-plots.md

 The absolute best place to learn more is the [Altair guide](https://altair-viz.github.io/getting_started/overview.html).
 It goes into much more depth about the underlying theory, and has many more examples of how to combine the individual pieces to solve practical problems.

-Another great resource is the Altair ecosystem <https://altair-viz.github.io/user_guide/ecosystem.html>.
+Another great resource is the [Altair ecosystem](https://altair-viz.github.io/user_guide/ecosystem.html).
 This site lists many of the packages that extend Altair.
 It's a great place to start if you're trying to do something that seems hard with Altair.